FlashyReese/CommandAliases/README.md

 				"type": "SERVER"
 			}
 		],
-		"message": "Here are some free wooden tools!", "_message": "Optional Message that will be sent to the user" },
+		"message": "Here are some free wooden tools, {this::SELF}!", "_message": "Optional Message that will be sent to the user" },
 	{